Comments

 Trying to learn a language from scratch, just from text is a fun exercise for humans also.
 I recently tried this with Hindi after I had an disagreement with someone about the exact question of this post.
 I didn't get very far in 2 hours though.

 Trydactyl is amazing.
 You can disable the mode on specific websites by running the blacklistadd command.
 If you have configured that already, these settings can also be saved in your config file.
 Here's my config (though careful before copying my config.
 It has fixamo_quiet enabled, a command that got Tridactyl almost removed when it was enabled by default.
-You should read what it does before you disable it.)
+You should read what it does before you enable it.)

 Here are my ignore settings: